devlemire/6mans-JS/README.md

   - Make the contents of your note file look like the following:
     - ```js
       token=YOUR_TOKEN
+      categoryName=CATEGORY_NAME
       channelName=CHANNEL_NAME
       debugLogs=true
       ```
   - Replace `YOUR_TOKEN` with the bot token you copied from earlier
-  - Replace `CHANNELNAME` with the channel name you want the bot to listen on
+  - Replace `CHANNEL_NAME` with the channel name you want the bot to listen on
+  - Replace `CATEGORY_NAME` with the category name you want the bot to create voice channels under
 - Go back to your command prompt, make sure you are in the directory of the folder you unzipped earlier, and run `node index.js`
 - In a Discord server where you have added the bot, type `!6m-help` to verify the bot is working and to see a list of helpful commands.